bronzeRaf/HomeAutomations/README.md

 ## Really Relay

 A project for controling water heaters, plugs and any kind of devices over the Internet.
-This project uses the Blynk IoT platform and an NodeMCU board.
+This project uses IoT platform and an Arduino or NodeMCU boards.

 Turn on - off your devices with safety in first place.